 The Single Family Homeowner Rehabilitation Program (SFHRP) will provide housing assistance to homeowners who were impacted by the severe storms and flooding that occurred in October 2015.
 This program will focus on repair or rehabilitation of single family housing units in the disaster-impacted areas to applicable construction codes and standards.
 This program may also include replacing an existing substandard manufactured housing unit (MHU) with a new or standard MHU.
+In some cases, rehabilitation of a unit may require reconstruction of the unit due to the extent of damage, cost reasonableness or safety issues.
+Reconstruction will occur on the same lot in substantially the same footprint and manner.
+The number of units on the lot of a re-built unit may not increase and the total square footage of the original, principal residence structure to be reconstructed may not be substantially exceeded; however, the number of rooms in a unit may be increased or decreased.
 Rehabilitation may be offered to applicants based on the extent of damage to the home.
 Replacement of MHUs will be limited to situations where local zoning/building permits or federal requirements such as environmental regulations will allow replacement of the original, storm-damaged home.
-Understanding that it may be necessary for applicants to remove themselves and their belongings from their homes during the period of repair, Richland County Department of Community Development (RCCD) will consider relocation assistance on a case-by-case basis.
+Understanding that it may be necessary for applicants to remove themselves and their belongings from their homes during the period of repair, rehabilitation or reconstruction, Richland County Community Planning and Development will consider relocation assistance on a case-by-case basis.

 This Program does not pay for like for like replacement.
-The Program will offer standard, basic amenities to make a home decent, safe and sanitary and all improvements will be assessed for compliance with HUD

-Section 8 Existing Housing Quality Standards, and local building codes.
+The Program will offer standard, basic amenities to make a home decent, safe and sanitary and all improvements will be assessed for compliance with HUD Section 8 Existing Housing Quality Standards, and local building codes.
 Luxury items, including but not limited to, granite (or other high-end) countertops, high-end appliances, stone flooring, garage door openers, security systems, swimming pools, fences, and television satellite dishes are not eligible under the SFHRP.

-Where replacement of a MHU is indicated, a standard floor plan option will be offered.
-If a replacement home is provided, the original MHU must be demolished and removed from the site prior to the replacement of that structure."
+Where replacement of a MHU or stick built home is indicated, a standard floor plan option will be offered.
+If a replacement home is provided, the original MHU or stick built home must be demolished and removed from the site prior to the replacement of that structure."